ahmedhanbal/OpenCore-EFI-macOS/Readme.md

 Since the onboard **NVMe SSD is unsupported**, I used my **rooted Android phone** as a storage device.

-Instead of exposing the entire phone storage, I created a **raw `.img` file** on the Android device, which macOS treated as a native disk.
+Instead of exposing the entire phone storage, I hosted a **raw `.img` file** on the Android device which was mounted as a mass storage usb gadget using [DriveDroid](http://softwarebakery.com/projects/drivedroid), which macOS treated as a native disk.
 This allowed me to install and boot macOS directly, bypassing the unsupported NVMe controller.

 ---